h1manshup/Europian-soccer/README.md

+uploaed html , ipynb and pdf file for the same atttached for the reference.

-In this project, work on **European Soccer Database**.
+In this project, work on #European Soccer Database**.
 In this database,data of over 25000 matches, 10000 players, 11 European countries with their lead championships, seasons 2008 to 2016, team lineups with squad formation (X, Y coordinates), betting odds from up to 10 providers, detailed match events like fouls, possessions, corners, etc.